xrstf/rudi/README.md

 Rudi doesn't exist in a vacuum; there are many other great embeddable programming/scripting languages out there, allbeit with slightly different ideas and goals than Rudi:

-* [Anko](https://github.com/mattn/anko) – Go-like syntax, allows recursion
+* [Anko](https://github.com/mattn/anko) – Go-like syntax and allows recursion, making it more dangerous and hard to learn for non-developers than I'd like.
-* [ECAL](https://github.com/krotik/ecal) – event-based systems using rules which are triggered by events, allows recursion
+* [ECAL](https://github.com/krotik/ecal) – Is an event-based syste using rules which are triggered by events; comes with recursion as well and is therefore out.
 * [Expr](https://github.com/antonmedv/expr), [GVal](https://github.com/PaesslerAG/gval),
-  [CEL](https://github.com/google/cel-go) – great languages for writing a single expression, but not suitable for transforming/mutating data structures
+  [CEL](https://github.com/google/cel-go) – Great languages for writing a single expression, but not suitable for transforming/mutating data structures.
-* [Gentee](https://github.com/gentee/gentee) – similar to C/Python, allows recursion
+* [Gentee](https://github.com/gentee/gentee) – Is similar to C/Python and allows recursion, so both
-* [Jsonnet](https://github.com/google/go-jsonnet) – not built for manipulating existing objects, but for assembling new objects
+  to powerful/dangerous and not my preference in terms of syntax.
+* [Jsonnet](https://github.com/google/go-jsonnet) – Probably one of the most obvious alternatives among this list.
+Jsonnet shines when constructing new elements and complexer configurations out of smaller pieces of information, less so when manipulating objects.
+Also I personally really am no fan of Jsonnet's syntax, plus: NIH.
-* [Starlark](https://github.com/google/starlark-go) – language behind Bazel, has optional
+* [Starlark](https://github.com/google/starlark-go) – Is the language behind Bazel and actually has an optional nun-Turing-complete mode.
+However I am really no fan of its syntax and have not investigated it further.
-  nun-Turing-complete mode

 ## Credits

+Rudi has been named after my grandfather.

 Thanks to [@embik](https://github.com/embik) and [@xmudrii](https://github.com/xmudrii) for enduring my constant questions for feedback :smile: